HastingsGreer/blog/HatTile.md

     hats_with_point[loc] += [hat_index]
 ```

-Now, we are ready do create a tiling with z3.
-We tell z3 to keep track of a boolean value for each possible location
+Now, we are ready do create a tiling with Z3.
+I tell Z3 to keep track of a boolean value for each possible location
 for a hat tile.

 ```python
 hat_present = [z3.Bool(f"hat{i}") for i in range(len(hats))]
 s = z3.Solver()
 ```
-Then we describe the rules for tiling: Every kite must be a member of at most one hat.
-In addition, kites in the interior
+Then I input our tiling rules into the solver.
+In the first loop, I require that every kite must be a member of at most one hat.
+In the second loop, I require that kites in the interior
-of the region that we are tiling must be a member of at least one hat.
+of the region that I am tiling must be a member of at least one hat.

 ```python
 max_pop = max(len(c) for p, c in hats_with_point.items())